bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

     });
 ```

-We will now create a `PromiseContract` object from `api-contract` library.
+We will now create a `PromiseContract` object from the `api-contract` library.
 This object is tightly connected with the contract we have created so we need some more information about it.
 We need the contract address.
 To get it visit [Polkadot JS App](https://polkadot.js.org/apps).
 Select *Contracts* from the main menu, then select the *Contracts* tab.
 Clicking on the image next to the contract name (here it is ERC20.WASM (INSTANCE)) will copy the contract’s address to clipboard.

 ![](/images/erc20-substrate-nest-example/image5.png)